Sa'dabad Complex

-The complex includes more than 180 hectares of natural forest, streets, qanats, galleries, mansions/palaces and museums.
+The complex includes natural forest, streets, qanats, galleries, mansions/palaces, and museums.

 History

-The complex was initially built and inhabited by Qajar dynasty of monarchs in the 19th century.
-After extensive expansions, Reza Shah of the Pahlavi Dynasty resided there in the 1920s.
-His son, Shah Mohammad Reza Pahlavi, moved there in the 1970s.
-In 1978, President Jimmy Carter stayed in the palace during a visit to Pahlavi Iran to guarantee U.S. support for the regime.
+The complex was initially built and inhabited in the 19th century by the Qajar shahs.
+After extensive expansions, Reza Shah of the Pahlavi dynasty resided there from the 1920s until his exile in 1941.
+His son, Mohammad Reza Shah, moved there in the 1970s.
+In 1978, President Jimmy Carter stayed in the palace during a visit to Iran to guarantee U.S. support for the regime.
 After the 1979 Revolution, the complex became a public museum.

 Present use

 Large parts of the complex are museums, which are accessible to visitors.
 Other parts are currently used by the Office of the President of the Islamic Republic of Iran.
-The complex is operated by the Cultural Heritage Organization of Iran which is responsible for most of the artifacts, locations, and cultural aspects of the country.
+The complex is operated by the Cultural Heritage Organization of Iran.